Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: INTRODUCTION

-To address these issues, we introduce \textit{progressive task-specific multi-task adaptation}, a parameter-efficient approach illustrated in Figure~\ref{fig:peft_tglora}.
-Our approach sits between the two extremes of individual single-task and shared multi-task adaptations.
-In our approach, the adapter modules are shared among all tasks in the early layers, and they become increasingly specific to a subset of tasks as we move toward task-specific decoders.
+To address these issues, we introduce \textit{progressive task-specific multi-task adaptation}, a parameter-efficient approach, illustrated in Figure~\ref{fig:peft_tglora}, that balances the trade-off between individual single-task and shared multi-task adaptations.
+In our approach, adapter modules are shared across all tasks in the initial layers and become increasingly task-specific toward the decoders.
 Structuring adapter modules in this manner effectively forms a branched multi-task network.
-While branched networks have been effective in full fine-tuning settings \citep{Lu2016FullyAdaptiveFS, Vandenhende2019BranchedMN, Brggemann2020AutomatedSF, Guo2020LearningTB}, the branching significantly increases trainable parameters and storage requirements.
+Branched networks have been effective in full fine-tuning settings \citep{Lu2016FullyAdaptiveFS, Vandenhende2019BranchedMN, Brggemann2020AutomatedSF, Guo2020LearningTB}; however, branching significantly increases trainable parameters and storage requirements.
 Adapter modules offer a more efficient way of implementing branching while maintaining strong multi-task performance with substantially fewer trainable parameters.
-Our approach achieves inference cost that falls between those of individual single-task and shared multi-task adaptations.
+Our approach achieves an inference cost that falls between those of individual single-task and shared multi-task adaptations.
 To reduce conflicts among tasks, we assign \textit{similar} tasks to the shared adapter modules.
 We use a gradient-based method to compute task similarity, which introduces minimal computational overhead.
 We hypothesize that a progressive task-specific architecture could better handle task conflicts and improve performance with fewer trainable parameters.
-We compare our approach with the existing PEMTL methods on the PASCAL and \nyud{} datasets.
+We compare our approach with existing PEMTL methods on the PASCAL and \nyud{} datasets.
+Note that our work complements methods that use gradient surgery to reduce gradient conflicts among tasks and can therefore be combined with any such method.
+In our evaluation, however, we assess our approach without incorporating such methods and employ standard fine-tuning.